People living in the Hospital catchment area have the ability and understanding to access excellent health care leading to healthier lifestyles

 Sunday-Thursday: 8:00 AM to 12:00; 2:00 PM to 4:00 PM

 Ultrasound Equipment: ACUSON X300 (Ergo Dynamic) ultrasound system, premium edition.
 The ACUSON X300 PE supports customizable labeled measurements (20B-mode, 5 Dopper and 5M-mode) for the following exam types; Abdomen, Muskuloskeletal, Breast, Thyroid, Testicle, Venous, Renal, Pediatric abdomen, Neonatal head, Superficial Muskulosketetal, Digital, Small parts and Aorta.

-X-Ray (Siemens MM15 with Multix Ease & Standix) : The multiphos 15 is a high frequency X-ray generator with an output of 15kw.
+X-Ray (Siemens MM15 with Multix Ease & Standix): The multiphase 15 is a high-frequency X-ray generator with an output of 15kw.
 It is suitable for radiography and fluoroscopy of all parts of the body.
-Together with the motorized table Klinoskop H, it forms a complete radiographic system for a diagnostic centre.
-Connected to a Multix Basic System enables exposures of all anatomical regions as well as for orthopaedic and trauma diagnosis.
+Together with the motorized table Klinoskop H, it forms a complete radiographic system for a diagnostic center.
+Connected to a Multix Basic System enables exposures of all anatomical regions as well as for orthopedic and trauma diagnosis.

-At PKMMH we have a very modern Operating Theatre which includes an OT Table, Lead OT lamp, Monitors, Cautery Machine, Pulse oxymetre, Defibrillator with scrub station, changing room, post operative room, central medical gas supply.
+At PKMMH we have a very modern Operating Theatre which includes an OT Table, Lead OT lamp, Monitors, Cautery Machine, Pulse oximeter, Defibrillator with the scrub station, changing room, post-operative room, central medical gas supply.
 Our medical team provides the following operations:

-LSCS, Hernia, Appendicetomy, Hydrocele, Lipoma, Excision of cyst.
-Circumsion and many other minor and intermediate Operations.
+LSCS, Hernia, Appendicectomy, Hydrocele, Lipoma, Excision of the cyst.
+Circumcision and many other minors and intermediate Operations.
 Please consult with PKMMH physicians for these needs.

-At PKMMH we provide the followoing routine and special tests:
+At PKMMH we provide the following routine and special tests: